Aurora Cannabis Inc. (NASDAQ:ACB) Stock: Thought Concerns

-Stifel raised the price target for the Aurora Cannabis Inc. (NASDAQ:ACB) stock from “a Sell” to “a Hold”.
-The rating was released on June 06, 2022, according to finviz.
-The research report from Jefferies has upgraded the stock from Underperform to Hold, with a price target set at $6.78.
+Cantor Fitzgerald raised the price target for the Aurora Cannabis Inc. (NASDAQ:ACB) stock from “a Neutral” to “an Overweight”.
+The rating was released on June 24, 2022, according to finviz.
+The stock was upgraded by Jefferies, who disclosed in a research note on September 03, 2021, from Underperform to Hold and set the price objective to $6.78.

 3 Tiny Stocks Primed to Explode